Walt Disney Treasures: Wave Six

 The sixth wave of Walt Disney Treasures was released on December 19, 2006.
 It contains four separate DVD sets.
+65,000 sets were produced.

 More Silly Symphonies, Volume Two

 This set contains all Silly Symphonies not released on the first volume in Wave One.
 Leonard Maltin mentions in the intro that the original title cards to most of these shorts are presumably lost, and therefore, new title cards had been recreated making a close approximation of how they originally looked.
 However, these title cards weren't used on the initial pressings of this set.
-Also, the cartoon The Night Before Christmas was an edited version, missing footage of toys resembling Amos 'n Andy.
+Also, the cartoon The Night Before Christmas was an edited version, missing footage of toys resembling Amos 'n 'Andy.
 Replacement discs were initially issued which corrected the errors on the original copies.
 From the Disney website, customers can call an 800 number to request replacement copies.
 Unlike the first volume, this was never released in a Region 2 format (except in Japan, which uses the NTSC video system).